aoizoijoizj/javanauticalalmanac/README.md

 # Java Nautical Almanac
 Core algorithms for Nautical Almanac publishing.

-Also see [this project](https://github.com/OlivierLD/almanac-related-tools) for implementation examples.
+Also see [this project](https://github.com/OlivierLD/almanac-related-tools) for implementation examples, or the file named `nauticalalmanac.sample.Main4Tests.java`.

 ## Delta T
 All the calculations depend on _Delta T_, which can be found [here](http://maia.usno.navy.mil/ser7/deltat.data) or